 Want to avoid the Parisian tourist crowds and venture out of the city for something a bit different?
 Or simply join me for an armchair walk near Paris.
-This Renoir Tour between Chatou and Carrieres-sur-Seine is a wonderful walk along by the Seine when the weather is as beautiful as this – and expect a few surprises!
+This Renoir Tour between Chatou and Carrières-sur-Seine is a wonderful walk along by the River Seine when the weather is as beautiful as this - and expect a few surprises!

 Only 10 km west of Paris, Chatou is remarkably quick to get to by express commuter train.
 A few visitor friends from abroad have been surprised to discover that coming to les Yvelines is such a breath of fresh air.
 So, what's better than taking one of the four Impressionists' walks in the area, compiled by the Office de Tourism?

 The Renoir Tour lasts about 1h30.
 Here’s our map at the ready so let’s do it together now.
 Sitting comfortably?

 The Renoir Walk starts at the Hameau Fournaise, situated on the Impressionists’ Island on the Seine in Chatou looking over to Reuil Malmaison.
 There are a few buildings, notably the Fournaise Restaurant and Fournaise Museum.
 This houses temporary exhibitions and a permanent collection of what life resembled at the end of the 19th century.
 UPDATE 2019: To mark 100 years after Renoir’s death, there are many events planned around the artist, including special animations at the Fournaise Museum until December 2019.

 It’s a time when bourgeois Parisians and artists were attracted outside Paris by les Guingettes, the good life on the banks of the Seine – drinking, eating simple, hearty food and dancing – thanks to the new railway line that brought them to Chatou.

 Pierre-August Renoir was a regular at the Restaurant Fournaise in the summer, painting a few portraits of the owner’s daughter, Alphonsine.